danielsuen/danielsuen.github.io/_pages/about.md

 Previously, I received my BSc in Statistics and BSc in Electrical Engineering from the University of Florida in 2019.

-In my free time, I enjoy reading, painting, and exploring the beautiful Pacific NW.
+In my free time, I enjoy reading, painting (oil and digital), and exploring the beautiful Pacific NW.